project-starch/capstone-sim/README.md

 ## Quick Start

+> Note: the apptainer image hasn't been tested yet.
+Please refer to `Build the SDK` for now.

 The easiest way to get started is to use the [Apptainer](https://apptainer.org/) image defined in the `container` folder.
 This will build the toolchain and the [Spike](https://github.com/project-starch/transcapstone-spike) simulator, and then run the simulation of the Capstone-RISC-V processor.